Skip to main content

 Real estate comps look at the following characteristics of a home:

-Other value-influencing factors can also occur, including market conditions, location differences and other information surrounding the sale.
+Other value-influencing factors can also come into play, including market conditions, location differences and other information surrounding the sale.

 How to use real estate comps